unm-digital-futures/digital-history-review/docs/essays/you-are-here.md

 ## Appearance
 The artwork is comprised of five windows but each is distinct in appearance.
 They're all made of steel and are painted in blue or green hues [^source5].
 The first window is green and the pane appears to held up by a soda can.
 It also has a charming bird located on the top-right of the window.

 {% include figure.html
   class="img-center"
   width="40%"
   caption="Figure 2.
-Here 2- Bird and can"
+Here 2- Bird pirched on a window."
   src="images/here2.jpg"
 %}